Our Long Beach Workers Compensation Attorney Can Help You

 Another reason to consult a workers compensation lawyer in Long Beach CA is to prevent making mistakes that could result in losing worker’s compensation benefits.
 Employers often do not inform their employees what to expect or what to do if they become injured while on the job.
 Following a workplace accident, it is up to the employee to take steps to protect their health and rights when filing a worker’s compensation claim.

-Because the law is often times difficult to navigate, it can be hard for a worker to know if they are making the correct decisions or if they might make a mistake that could damage their chances for securing a claim.
+Because the law is often times difficult to navigate, it can be hard for a worker to know if they are making the correct decisions or if they might make a mistake that could damage their chances of securing a claim.
 Here are six of the most common worker-compensation claim mistakes:

 It is imperative for you to notify your employer of an injury as soon as possible after the accident.
 There are often instructions on how to report a workplace injury in the employee manual.
-However, if there are not, you should let all of your coworkers, supervisors and the HR personnel know what happened without delay.
+However, if there are not, you should let all of your coworkers, supervisors, and HR personnel know what happened without delay.
 Failing to report an injury promptly could result in your benefits being compromised.

-Mistake #2) Filing the worker’s compensation claim late.
+2) Filing the worker’s compensation claim late

-Failure to fill out the form properly and file it within the deadline can result in you forfeiting the right to your benefits that can include lost wages as well as any medical benefits.
+Failure to fill out the form properly and file it within the deadline can result in you forfeiting the right to your benefits which can include lost wages as well as any medical benefits.
 To be certain it is done properly, employees should consult a Long Beach workers compensation attorney for help filling out the DWC-1 claim form.

 However, there is one caveat to this rule.
 An employee can “predesignate” the doctor of their choice before an injury occurs, such as at the time of hire, by informing the employer of their wishes in writing.
-In this event the employee has the legal right to see the previously designated physician immediately after the injury occurs.
+In this event, the employee has the legal right to see the previously designated physician immediately after the injury occurs.

 It is imperative that the employee keep all scheduled appointments with treatment providers.
 Failure to do so may result in the employer, the employer’s insurance company or their attorney filing an application to suspend benefits.
 If benefits are suspended, it can be a lengthy process to have the benefits reinstated.

-Mistake #5) Not seeking a second opinion.
+5) Not seeking a second opinion

 Injured employees are often hesitant to speak with a lawyer about their claim over fear they will have to pay the attorney a large percentage of the claim.
 While a lawyer will typically get a portion of the award, an experienced Long Beach workers compensation attorney can dramatically increase the settlement amount.
 So, while the attorney will get a piece of the pie, injured workers who retain an attorney almost always receive a larger payout even after legal fees are paid.